MateuszNowocin/Automatic-Tests-Portfolio/README.md

     - WebDriver Manager

 In the future, there are plans for the following projects:
 - API Testing using Postman/JavaScript
 - Cypress for E2E testing, using JavaScript

-For further information, check the README files in each indicidual proejct.
+For further information, check the README files in each individual proejct.